 Scissors are such an essential tool in the kitchen

 but I am surprised at how many people put up with really hopeless

-ones, and also grubby rusty ones that can harbour bacteria.
+ones, or grubby ones that can harbour dangerous bacteria.

 Over the last 20 years I have tested many